marciovai/marciovai.github.io/_posts/2020-07-03-building-a-recommendation-system-in-python.md

 Looks like the user_id 99 likes Drama movies!
 With this DataFrame at hand we can know recommend Movies to all the Users in the Dataset based on their behavior.
 Once a new User joins we won't be able to make recommendations right away ([Cold Start](https://en.wikipedia.org/wiki/Cold_start_(recommender_systems))), but once the User starts rating Movies previously watched we will be able to measure it's similarity with other existing Users and make the recommendations based on that.

-The full source code as well as a iPython Notebook can be found on this GitHub [repository](https://github.com/marciovai/recommendation_system).
+The full source code as well as a iPython Notebook can be found on this GitHub [here](https://github.com/marciovai/recommendation_system).

-Thanks for reading and if you have any trouble implementing this or have any feedback in general feel free to leave a comment below or contact me!
+Thanks for reading and if you have any trouble implementing this solution or have any feedback in general feel free to leave a comment below or contact me!